-As traditional access techniques may not be appropriate for the deep Web, it is crucial to develop more effective techniques.
-We speculate that the deep Web will likely be better served with a database-centered, discover-and-forward access model.
-A search engine will automatically discover databases on the Web by crawling and indexing their query interfaces (and not their data pages).
-Upon user querying, the search engine will forward users to the appropriate databases for the actual search of data.
-Querying the databases will use their data-specific interfaces and thus fully leverage their structures.
-To use the previous analogy of searching for flight information, we can now query flights with the desired attributes.
-Several recent research projects, including MetaQuerier [2] and WISE-Integrator [6], are exploring this exciting direction.
+Third, as traditional access techniques may not be appropriate for the deep Web, it is crucial to develop more effective techniques.
+To look ahead, we speculate that the deep Web will likely be better served with a database-centered, discover-and-forward access model.
+A search engine will automatically discover databases from the Web, by crawling and indexing their query interfaces (and not their data pages).
+Upon user querying, the search engine will forward users to the right databases for the actual search of data.
+Querying at the databases will use their data-specific interfaces and thus fully leverage their structures- i.e., we can query flights with the desired attributes!
+Several recent research projects, e.g., MetaQuerier [7] and WISE-Integrator [8], are exploring this exciting direction.